 Swimmers today train much differently than swimmers a generation ago.

-The shift away from high-volume training has placed a greater focus on higher-intensity training sessions geared towards producing race-specific outcomes.
+The shift away from high-volume training has placed a greater focus on higher-intensity training sessions geared toward producing race-specific outcomes.

 If we were to rewind 100 years, the training methodology popularized by the world’s best coaches was to condition an athlete beyond reasonable doubt to be ready for competition.
 100 kilometer training weeks were a common occurrence and strived for among swimming’s elite training centers.